MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/bitlocker/Enable-BitLocker.md

 ### -RecoveryPassword

 Specifies a recovery password.
-If you do not specify this parameter but you include the *RecoveryPasswordProtector* parameter, the cmdlet creates a random password.
+If you do not specify this parameter but include the *RecoveryPasswordProtector* parameter, the cmdlet creates a random password.

 You can enter a 48-digit password.